 - Add slivered almonds to fresh Asian roll-ups or rice paper rolls

 This information was provided by Nuts For Life.
-Images & Videos were provided by Nuts For Life.
+Images and Videos were provided by Nuts For Life.

 For further information on nuts and health, refer to www.nutsforlife.com.au or phone 02 8295 2300